edeandrea/xjc-generation-gradle-plugin/README.md

                                 generated/
                                     maven/
+                                        All generated .class files for the maven-4.0.0.xsd schema in here sixthpackage/
+                            generated/
+                                part1/
+                                    All generated .class files for the somesixthschema1.xsd schema in here part2/
-                                        All generated .class files for the maven-4.0.0.xsd schema in here someotherpackage/
+                                    All generated .class files for the somesixthschema2.xsd schema in here someotherpackage/
                             All generated .class files for some-schema.xsd schema in here test/